 The effect of s.
-18 of the NGL is that a full regulation pipeline service provider has the ability to propose an approach to expansions in an access arrangement proposal through the proposed extension and expansion requirements.
+18 of the NGL is that a full regulation pipeline service providers have the ability to propose an approach to the treatment of extensions and expansions in an access arrangement proposal through the proposed extension and expansion requirements.
 In assessing the proposal, the regulator may decide not to approve the proposed approach and decide that an alternative approach must be included in the access arrangement.